Corporate Responsibility has been saved

 During Deloitte’s partnership with Nurture Africa, volunteers have travelled to Uganda each year to offer their skills and time to help local organisations to improve their business acumen, in areas such as accounting, excel, and power point, as well as practically, by providing labour to help with local building projects.
 Volunteers also have the opportunity to meet and spend time with local families and children who have benefitted from the services and facilities provided by Nurture Africa.

 IMPACT Day is our flagship volunteering day that allows our people to give back to the local and surrounding communities by providing their time, labour and expertise to the selected organisations.
 This one day of IMPACT is a fundamental part of Deloitte's CR Strategy and one of the most popular days of the year for our people to get involved in the CR programme and volunteer.
-With over 700 people taking part in 2016 you can imagine the impact that can be made.
+With 775 people taking part in 2017 you can imagine the impact that can be made.
 Volunteers can choose to partake in professional skills projects, giving their skills to work on matters such as business strategy, websites, or marketing approaches, or traditional volunteering, where volunteers might carry out a cleanup for an organisation, some painting or gardening.

 Intern and Co-op IMPACT Day